perracodex/kotlin-snowflake-id/README.md

-# Snowflake in Kotlin for Ktor.
+# Snowflake IDs in Kotlin for Ktor.

 A [SnowflakeFactory](https://github.com/perracolabs/Snowflake/blob/main/SnowflakeFactory.kt) to generate unique snowflake IDs in Kotlin.
 Suitable for [Ktor](https://ktor.io/) and distributed systems.